 We commonly describe bamboo with powerful, glowing language.
 It’s the world’s fastest-growing plant.
 It produces more oxygen than trees.
 It has millions of uses, it’s stronger than steel, and bamboo can save the earth.

 Sometimes we exaggerate, but scientists agree that Dendrocalamus sinicus is the biggest bamboo ever.
-In southern China, researchers measured one specimen with a height of 46 meters (150 feet) and a diameter of 37 centimeters (14.5 inches) at the base.
+In southern China, researchers reportedly measured one exceptional specimen with a height of 46 meters (150 feet) and a diameter of 37 centimeters (14.5 inches) at the base.
 This is significantly larger than Phyllostachys edulis (Moso bamboo) or Dendrocalamus giganteus (Giant bamboo), which are both known to grow about 30 meters (100 feet) tall.

 Like all members of the genus Dendrocalamus, D. sinicus is a tropical clumping bamboo.
 If you’re like me, you might want to plant one of these astonishing specimens on your property.
 You could definitely impress your neighbors.
 But it really prefers tropical rainforests.
 Unless you live in zone 10 or 11, or somewhere even warmer, like Key West, Hawaii, or the Caribbean, it might not work out so well.
 Giant Dragon Bamboo will not tolerate frost, and it needs relatively moist soil to thrive.